 This new awareness will help you choose a different response from one that makes pay much more attention to your negative feelings make you do things that make a fearful avoidant even more weary of you intentions and motivations.

 4. Recognize when they feel anxious and address whatever is making then feel anxious immediately and directly

 Every now and then, let your fearful avoidant ex know that you are there for them, you’re thinking of them and they’re important to you.
 A text saying you are there for them or thinking of them is even more important to a fearful avoidant ex going through depression and may feel all alone and nobody care (and you, the person who used to care no longer care because they ended the relationship).

 But don’t put “I’m here for you” , “I’m not going anywhere’, “I care about you” or “I’m thinking of you” in every text.
 It’s not going to make a fearful avoidant feel any more reassured.
 Constant reassuring make avoidants feel pressured to say something back, and it annoys most avoidants.

-Many avoidants don’t seek help or think they need to change.
-When your fearful avoidant ex makes an effort to change or shares with you the self-work they’re doing, acknowledge their efforts and let them know you noticed their hard work.
+Show genuine interest in what they say or do, and in things they’re interested in, tell them about little things that you like about them show a fearful avoidant that you accept them as they are and even with their flaws and all.
+And when your fearful avoidant ex makes an effort to change or shares with you the self-work they’re doing, acknowledge their efforts and let them know you noticed their hard work.

 See here why consistency is so important to a fearful avoidant and how to be consistent in a reassuring manner.